 What is a secured loan?

-Simply put, they are a loan only available to property owners (or mortgage holders), where the lender can forcibly sell your house to get its money back if you can't repay.
+Simply put, it is a loan only available to property owners (or mortgage holders), where the lender can forcibly sell your house to get its money back if you can't repay.
 The 'secured' bit means the lender gets 'security' not you, as if there are problems, it can repossess your home.

 When we normally talk about personal loans from a bank or building society, these are unsecured, which means there's no automatic link to your home (so non-homeowners can borrow this way too).

 Sadly it is becoming more common that for those in financial difficulty even unsecured lenders can get what's called a 'charging order' on your home.
 This effectively means they have a call on the money from the sale of your house.